moj-analytical-services/splink/docs/topic_guides/evaluation/edge_metrics.md

 Also known as: **Sensitivity**

-The True Positve Rate (Recall) is the proportion of matches that are correctly predicted by Splink.
+The True Positive Rate (Recall) is the proportion of matches that are correctly predicted by Splink.

 $$\textsf{Recall} = \frac{\textsf{True Positives}}{\textsf{All Positives}} = \frac{\textsf{True Positives}}{\textsf{True Positives} + \textsf{False Negatives}}$$